argoproj/argo-cd/docs/operator-manual/rbac.md

 #### The `extensions` resource

-With extensions resources it is possible configure permissions to invoke [proxy extensions](../developer-guide/extensions/proxy-extensions.md).
+With the `extensions` resource it is possible configure permissions to invoke [proxy extensions](../developer-guide/extensions/proxy-extensions.md).
 The `extensions` RBAC validation works in conjunction with the `applications` resource.
-A user logged in Argo CD UI, needs to have at least read permission on the project, namespace and application where the request is originated from.
+A user logged in Argo CD (UI or CLI), needs to have at least read permission on the project, namespace and application where the request is originated from.

 Consider the example below: